-Family Business Succession Readiness Check | Quick Diagnostic for Family Alignment | Succession Strength
+Family Business Succession Check | Quick Diagnostic for Family Alignment | Succession Strength

 A fast diagnostic that evaluates your family business's succession readiness across three pillars: Communication, Preparation, and Execution.
 It surfaces alignment gaps, unclear roles, and avoided conversations that create transition risk.
 Takes approximately 15 minutes.
 Produces a structured readiness report with scores, specific feedback, and next steps.